open-sauced/guestbook/CONTRIBUTING.md

 ## Issues

-If you wish to work on an open issue, please comment on the issue with `.take` and it will be assigned to you.
-If an issue is not assigned, it is assumed to be open for anyone to work on.
-Please assign yourself to an issue before beginning work on it to avoid conflicts.
+- Issues with the `needs triage` label are unavailable until they are triaged and the label is removed.
+Feel free to check on the issue regularly if you want to work on it.

-If you are contributing to the project for the first time, please consider checking the [bug](https://github.com/open-sauced/intro/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%90%9B+bug%22) or [good first issue](https://github.com/open-sauced/intro/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels.
+- If you wish to work on an open issue, you can comment on it and tag `@open-sauced/docs`.
+Please refrain from working on an issue before it's assigned to you.

-In case you get stuck, please feel free to ask for help in the [Intro to Contributing discussion](https://github.com/orgs/open-sauced/discussions/34).
+In case you get stuck, feel free to ask for help in the [discussion](https://github.com/open-sauced/guestbook/discussions/categories/q-a).

 ## Getting Started